The Vermont Statutes Online

 § 545.
 Conveyance and acquisition of oil and gas interests

-(a) An oil and gas interest shall be deemed to mean the interest which is created by an instrument transferring, either by grant, reservation, assignment, or otherwise, an interest of any kind in oil and gas, and other minerals if included in an interest in oil and gas.
+(a) An oil and gas interest shall be deemed to mean the interest that is created by an instrument transferring, either by grant, reservation, assignment, or otherwise, an interest of any kind in oil and gas, and other minerals if included in an interest in oil and gas.

 (b) An instrument transferring an interest in oil and gas, as described in subsection (a) of this section, shall identify the type of interest transferred in bold face type at the top of the instrument.
 For example: